Hands-on: Try the Perform CRUD Operations with Providers tutorial on HashiCorp Learn.

-Terraform relies on plugins called "providers" to interact with remote systems.
+Terraform relies on plugins called "providers" to interact with cloud providers, SaaS providers, and other APIs.

 Terraform configurations must declare which providers they require so that Terraform can install and use them.
 Additionally, some providers require configuration (like endpoint URLs or cloud regions) before they can be used.